The-Maintainers/apitos/README.md

-# API Terms of Service : towards a Creative Commons model ?
-(APIToS)

 > How a Creative Commons model for API Terms of Service participate in the creation of open, safe and sustainable ecosystem for digital infrastructure   ?

 ## Project overview